Gerard Serra i Trullàs, partner responsible for the Pérez-Llorca office in Barcelona

 Pérez-Llorca is a leading international Spanish law firm that offers advice on all aspects of Spanish law and plays a part in all the main business operations and disputes.
 We are renowned for providing our clients with quality, service, and commitment, and seek to contribute to their business success.

-When was the firm founded and when did you start working there?
+When was it founded and when did you start working in this company?

 The firm was founded in 1983 by José Pedro Pérez-Llorca and I started working here 25 years ago, when the firm opened its office in the city.
 If it had not been for the pandemic, we would have celebrated the 25th anniversary of our office in Barcelona with friends and clients this year; we will certainly have a celebration as soon as the situation allows us to do so.

 What do you like most about your job?

 It’s really satisfying to benefit from our customers’ complete trust in our advice and support; this undoubtedly obliges us to give our best as professionals every day.
 In its ongoing search for excellence, Pérez-Llorca has never stopped evolving.
 Since we started out in Barcelona we have grown considerably, but we still have the same spirit, which is what drives us seek to grow and improve day by day.
 I am very proud of this spirit, which is highly motivating both on a personal and a professional level.